X-yl/jam0003/README.md

 component not {  // define a resuable component not
     input x: rod {  // define x, a rod that is an input x -> my_gear {
-            attachmentPoint: 0 // attach x to the first tooth of my_gear }
+            gearOffset: 0 // attach x to the first tooth of my_gear }
     }

     my_gear: gear { // define my_gear, a gear with two teeth, i.e a spinning rod.
         teeth: 2
         gear -> y {
-            attachmentPoint: 1 // attach y to the second tooth of the gear }
+            gearOffset: 1 // attach y to the second tooth of the gear }
     }